-Wittenberg has a 3-4 cooperative program with the Frances Payne Bolton School of Nursing at Case Western Reserve University and a 3-2 cooperative program with The Johns Hopkins University School of Nursing.
+Wittenberg has a 3-4 cooperative program with the Frances Payne Bolton School of Nursing at Case Western Reserve University.
 The pre-nursing student spends three years at Wittenberg studying basic science and liberal arts, prior to entering nursing school.

-If accepted, after satisfactory completion of the first year at Case Western Reserve University or The Johns Hopkins University, the student receives the Bachelor of Arts degree from Wittenberg.
+If accepted, after satisfactory completion of the first year at Case Western Reserve University, the student receives the Bachelor of Arts degree from Wittenberg.